 The Career Center also maintains subscriptions to specialized career and employment resources.
 By using the online platforms GoinGlobal and Career Insider, you will be able to research and identify prospective US employers and apply for opportunities for which you qualify.

-- GoinGlobal: International students can search for companies that have sponsored H1B visas using GoinGlobal.
+- GoinGlobal: International students can search for companies that have sponsored H1B visa applications using GoinGlobal.
 Access GoinGlobal by logging into RaptorLink.
 Then click on the GoingGlobal icon on the left side of the homepage.
 Use your Rutgers NetID and password to log in.